amaarquadri/amaarquadri/README.md

 # Hi there 👋

-I'm a Mechanical Engineering student at the University of Waterloo.
-I'm experienced with SolidWorks (CSWE), Finite Element Analysis, and GD&T. I also have extensive programming experience in various languages including Python and C++.
-I have a passion for using all of my skills for designing mechanical devices from the ground up!
+I'm a Master of Science in Robotic Systems Development (MRSD) student at Carnegie Mellon University.
+I'm experienced with mechanical design, design for manufacturing, and project management.
+I also have extensive programming experience in C++, Python, and MATLAB.
+I have a passion for using all of my skills for designing robotic systems from the ground up!
+I'm currently looking for a summer 2024 internship.

 Check out my [personal website](https://www.amaarquadri.com) (which I coded and deployed myself!)